Climate Change & Coastal Māori Communities

 We shared our collective learning through hui and ongoing exhibitions – including one in an old dairy shed next to the Kuku Stream.
 The project created real opportunities for hapū and iwi to consider how they might adapt their land management and community planning in line with future sea level rise, coastal erosion, salinification and extreme weather.
 In this way, the project offers a model of participation and engagement that might assist other communities to come together and move forward in a changing climate.

-Dr Huhana Smith, Te Rangitāwhia Whakatupu Mātauranga Ltd
+Project contact: Huhana Smith, Te Rangitāwhia Whakatupu Mātauranga Ltd

 Latest news and updates